massdriver-cloud/artifact-definitions/README.md

 ```

 * name - the name of the artifact without the organizational scope.
 This should be a URL safe name consisting of letters, numbers, and hyphens.
 It must be unique to the org it is published under.
-* access - specifies the access level of the artifact definition. `public` is readable by any Massdriver account, `private` is readable only by the organization that publishes the artifact definition.
-Defaults to `private` if unspecified.
-* defaultTargetConnectionGroup - allows the artifacts of this type to be set as defaults for a Target, by omitting, it disables this artifact type as defaultable.
+* _deprecated_: defaultTargetConnectionGroup - allows the artifacts of this type to be set as defaults for a Target, by omitting, it disables this artifact type as defaultable.
-* defaultTargetConnectionGroupLabel - is the label to put on the section header for listing these types of artifacts
+* _deprecated_: defaultTargetConnectionGroupLabel - is the label to put on the section header for listing these types of artifacts
-* importing.fileUploadType - allows files to be uploaded when importing an artifact.
+* _deprecated_: importing.fileUploadType - allows files to be uploaded when importing an artifact.
 This requires that the artifact has the same structure as the file type.
 Generally only applicable to authentication
-* importing.group - the group in onboarding and importing frontend that this artifact definition form should be grouped under.
+* _deprecated_: importing.group - the group in onboarding and importing frontend that this artifact definition form should be grouped under.
-* importing.fileUploadArtifactDataPath - the json key path to store the deserialized file into.
+* _deprecated_: importing.fileUploadArtifactDataPath - the json key path to store the deserialized file into.
 Should be `["data"]` if not present.
 * `export` - different file formats of the artifact that can be downloaded
   * `downloadButtonText` - download button text
-  * `templateLang` - the template to render the artifact in
+  * `templateLang` - the template to render the artifact in (currently only liquid is supported)
-  * `fileFormat` - the template format to use (currently only liquid is supported)
+  * `fileFormat` - the file extension to use when rendering
   * `template` - the template
+* `ui.instructions` - onboarding instructions for this artifact type, only valid for 'credentials' artifact definitions.
+* `ui.environmentDefaultGroup` - adds this artifact definition type to the 'environment default' overlay under this group in the UI.
+* `ui.connectionOrientation` - how to orient the artifact's connection to a bundle in the UI. `link` will be line based, `environmentDefault` will make it the default for a given type in the entire environment.
+* `extensions.costReporting` - setting this field to true will enable cost reporting with this artifact (currently not supported in self-hosted).